kbstn/Dr_Freud_AI_Chatbot/README.md

 # 🧠 Dr. Freud AI Chatbot

-A Streamlit-based AI chatbot that simulates a conversation with a mutated version of Dr. Sigmund Freud in a post-apocalyptic setting.
-The chatbot responds exclusively in German, embodying the persona of Dr. Freud with psychological insights and a distinctive communication style.
+A Streamlit-based AI chatbot that simulates conversations with Dr. Sigmund Freud in a post-apocalyptic setting.
+The chatbot uses OpenAI's API through the Pydantic AI framework and responds exclusively in German with a distinctive personality.

 ## 🚀 Features

-- Interactive chat interface with a unique AI personality
+- Interactive chat interface with conversation memory
+- Real-time personality editing and preset management
-- Post-apocalyptic Dr. Freud persona with distinct behavioral traits
+- Post-apocalyptic Dr. Freud persona with psychological depth
-- German language responses with psychological depth
+- German language responses with distinctive behavioral traits
+- Agent memory debug log for development insights
+- Web search capabilities (optional)
-- Containerized deployment with Docker
+- Containerized deployment with Docker and Traefik support
-- Traefik reverse proxy support for production deployment

 ## 🛠️ Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose installed on your system
 - OpenAI API key
-- Git
+- Git (for cloning the repository)

 ## 🚀 Quick Start